Elevator / Escalator Accidents

 - Maintenance companies

 Property owners have a responsibility to ensure the sites they own or manage are in reasonably safe condition for workers and the general public.
 This is especially true for the public invited to the site for business purposes.
 If there is an issue that renders the elevator or escalator unsafe, the property owner must warn the public or block access to it completely.

 Beyond that, maintenance companies have a responsibility to make sure the work they do is correct and in line with industry standards.
 If there is a problem with the elevator function or safety, these companies have a responsibility to ensure any repairs or done correctly.

 Manufacturers are responsible for designing and creating these machines in such a way that they will function safely and effectively.
 Customers and users must be clearly and adequately warned of any potential safety concerns.

 Employers owe a duty to workers to make sure they are provided a reasonably safe work environment.
 Although employers are immune from litigation for work-related injuries suffered by employees, they are responsible to promptly and in good faith provide workers’ compensation benefits.

-If you have been injured in an elevator accident or escalator accident, contact us today.
+If you have been injured in an elevator accident or escalator accident, contact the elevator accident lawyers at our Fort Lauderdale firm today.

 Call the injury attorneys at The Ansara Law Firm at (888) 267-2728 or locally at (954) 761-4011.
 Serving Broward, Palm Beach and Miami-Dade Counties.